What is digital marketing?

 - Receive reviews if the platform allows for them.

 - An additional place to be found on Google.

 - Be found through the online listing’s search functions.

 What type of businesses need online listings and why?

 All businesses should claim or create a listing on the top online directories in Australia.
 These are known as backlinks, which can positively impact your website’s SEO, as well as provide an additional place for your business to be found online.
 Most of the top platforms will allow you to create a free business profile, which (again depending on the platform) will allow you to add basic information and receive reviews.

 At Localsearch, we have a number of affordable packages to upgrade your business profile.
 These upgrades will help you optimise your business profile further to encourage browsers to give you a call, email or request a quote.
 Find out more information about Localsearch Online Packages here.

 Is digital marketing expensive?

 While digital marketing can be expensive, it doesn’t have to be.
-Whatever you invest into your website, SEO, SEM, direct marketing, reputation management, content creation or social strategy should give you some sort of return on investment, like better trust in your brand, more sales or simply more people knowing about your business.
+Your investment into your website, SEO, SEM, direct marketing, content creation or social media should give you some type of return.
+This could be increased trust in your brand, more sales or simply more people knowing about your business.

 How much does digital marketing cost?
 It depends on what you’re investing in and how much return you want.
 Like any investment, you want to do your research.
 For example, a free website may save you money now, but to get it actually growing your business will cost you a lot more as you’ll need to put more into SEO and SEM to pull the weight.